 Institute Co-Director and Lead Faculty

 Dr. Szwydky is Assistant Professor of English at the University of Arkansas, where she teaches and publishes in the areas of Nineteenth-Century British Literature and Culture, Adaptation Studies, and Gender Studies.
 At the University of Arkansas, she regularly teaches “Frankenstein: A Transmedia Multimedia Cultural History” covering the novel’s historical and literary contexts as well as its cultural legacy via adaptations.
-She primarily publishes on the topic of stage adaptations in the nineteenth century, including the forthcoming essay “Frankenstein’s Spectacular Stage History and Legacy” in Adapting Frankenstein: The Monsters Eternal Lives in Popular Culture (edited by Dennis Perry and Dennis Cutchins, 2018) and an essay in The Routledge Companion to Adaptation (2018).
+She primarily publishes on the topic of stage adaptations in the nineteenth century, including essays in the following collections: Adapting Frankenstein: The Monsters Eternal Lives in Popular Culture (edited by Dennis Perry and Dennis Cutchins, 2018) and The Routledge Companion to Adaptation (2018).
 Her forthcoming book Transmedia Adaptation in the Nineteenth Century (forthcoming from Ohio State University Press in June 2020) traces the rise of an adaptation-driven entertainment industry in the eighteenth and nineteenth centuries.
 She is co-recipient of the 2014 NASSR/Romantic Circles Pedagogy Award for using blogs and wikis in the classroom.
 Dr. Szwydky is also affiliate faculty in Gender Studies as well as in the Comparative Literature and Cultural Studies program.

 Arts Integration Specialist

 Hung Pham is Director for the Center for Children & Youth (CCY), an endowed initiative of the University of Arkansas’s College of Education and Health Professions.
 Through CCY, Pham designs and implements programs that work with students, teachers, and community partners to foster creative, vigorous learning that address the needs of underserved populations.
 Pham has extensive experience in the fields of arts integration, service learning, and literacy across the curriculum.
 In 2019, Pham and CCY received the Governor’s Arts Award for their contributions to the arts in education.
 Pham has collaborated with leading arts and educational institutions such as the John F. Kennedy Center for the Performing Arts; Teachers College, Columbia University; and Facing History & Ourselves.
 A graduate of the University of Arkansas’s MFA in Creative Writing program, Pham was a recipient of the 2015 Arkansas Arts Council Individual Artist Fellowship for his fiction.
 Before coming to Arkansas, he worked with educational and youth-related nonprofits in Colorado and New Hampshire.